 If a property has been applied to a profit-making scheme, the profit will be assessable when the property is sold.
 The elements of the profit calculation include:

-A full copy of the Structuring Tax-Effective Property Transactions paper is available for download, along with a webinar presented recently by Trung Vu.
+A full copy of the Structuring Tax-Effective Property Transactions paper is available for download, along with a webinar presented by Trung Vu.